tim-kelso/data-viz/README.md

 # Data visualisation
-Repo for weekly data visualisation projects in R (from rfordatascience/tidytuesday)
+Repo for weekly data visualisation projects, currently in R with datasets identified by rfordatascience/tidytuesday

-I give myself an hour to create a meaningful visualisation from the week's data.
+I give myself an hour or so to create a meaningful visualisation or two.
 I add notes on key takeaways and potential next steps, including improvements to the graph/s.

-Rendered reports are available as .md files in the r_docs folder
+Rendered reports are available as .md files in their respective folders